 Show different offers in different cities and countries: either because local tastes vary, or so you can test out an offer in one location before rolling it out more widely.
 (This is also called geo-fencing.)

-Show different product recommendations for different cities and countries, so each shopper sees products appropriate to where they are now (we call these "site brands").
+Show different product recommendations for different cities and countries, so each shopper sees products appropriate to where they are now.

-Sales are affected by the general weather - cold/warm, calm/windy, wet/dry - and you should direct your offers at where they will be most effective.
+Sales are affected by the general weather conditions – whether it’s cold or warm, calm or windy, wet or dry - and you should direct your offers where they will be most effective.

 Online retailers can leverage geotargeting to account for varied target markets’ seasonal differences.
 In Australia and New Zealand, for instance, summer runs from December to February, when most American shoppers can’t get enough winter wear.